-Staff--at the counter, in the help center, in the courtroom--were as frustrated, stressed out and angry as the clients.
+Staff-at the counter, in the help center, in the courtroom-were as frustrated, stressed out, and as angry as the clients.
 Considering the impossibility of it all, I was impressed at how even-keeled most people remained, both staff and clients.
-It was painfully obvious that smoothing the translation between personal story and the official forms would make the family law department much more efficient and much less stressful for all.
-That story/schema barrier appeared, in practically every move anyone made, and it consumed time and energy and made life more miserable than it already was, in much the same way, over and over again.
+It was obvious that smoothing the translation between personal story and the official forms would make the family law department much more efficient and much less stressful for all.
+That story/schema barrier appeared in practically every move that anyone made.
+It consumed time and energy and made life more miserable than it already was, in much the same way, over and over again.

-This is what the organizational experts would call a leverage point.
-It's not a mystery, the concept, and it has a noble ancestry.
+This result is what the organizational experts would call a leverage point.
+It is not a mystery, the concept, and it has a noble ancestry.
 In the third century BCE Archimedes said "Give me a place to stand and a lever long enough and I will move the world."
-An example I found on the web (http://www.thwink.org/sustain/glossary/LeveragePoint.htm): If you try to alter a freighter's course by pushing on its side, you get nowhere.
+An example I found on the web: If you try to alter a freighter's course by pushing on its side, you get nowhere.
 If you apply the same force to the ship's rudder, you change its course.
 The rudder is a leverage point.

-The concept has a formal history in operations research, along with its own think-tank type center at the Department of Defense.
-On the same web page just cited above, they note that Peter Senge devotes an entire chapter of his book The Fifth Discipline to "The Principle of Leverage" (1990):
+The concept has a formal history in operations research, along with its own think-tank center at the Department of Defense.
+On the same web page just cited above, it notes that Peter Senge (1990) devotes an entire chapter of his book The Fifth Discipline to "The Principle of Leverage."
 The bottom line of systems thinking is leverage-seeing where actions and changes in structures can lead to significant, enduring improvements.
-Often leverage follows the principle of economy of means: where the best results come not from large-scale efforts but from small well-focused actions.
+Often leverage follows the principle of economy of means: where the best results come not from largescale efforts but from small, well-focused actions.

-That quote fits the case I'm describing here well, but Senge also says that leverage isn't all that apparent to most of the actors in an organization.
-In the California court case that is wrong.
+This fits the case I am describing here well, but Senge also says that leverage is not all that apparent to most of the actors in an organization.
+In the California court case that is wrong, and it is here that the ethnographic emphasis on context and meaning becomes critical.
 Court staff and clients knew what the problem was and both told and showed us repeatedly.

 The leverage point in the court study turned out to be pretty obvious.
-It was even announced on the court web pages in several reports that I read before I left New Mexico.
-The so-called pro pers-- legalese for the person representing him or herself--had become the typical case in family law, and the typical case didn't know what to do or how to do it, and the staff were told not to help them figure it out, because that would be legal advice.
+It was even announced on the court web pages in several reports that I read before I arrived.
+The so-called pro pers-legalese for the person representing himself or herself-had become the typical case in family law, and the typical case did not know what to do or how to do it, and the staff were told not to help them figure it out, because that would be legal advice.